Achievable logoAchievable logo

 Carbohydrate replenishment

-Though athletes often believe they need to consume carbohydrates immediately post-exercise, research indicates that immediate intake is not always necessary.
-Some studies suggest that glycogen replenishment can continue for up to 24 hours, provided that sufficient carbohydrate intake occurs.
-However, in cases of strenuous endurance events that result in muscle damage (e.g., marathons), glycogen resynthesis may be delayed if the athlete has experienced muscle cell damage.
+Many athletes assume carbohydrates must be consumed immediately after exercise.
+Research suggests immediate intake isn’t always required because glycogen replenishment can continue for up to 24 hours, as long as total carbohydrate intake is sufficient.
+However, after strenuous endurance events that cause muscle damage (e.g., marathons), glycogen resynthesis may be slower if muscle cells are damaged.

-In a study examining glycogen resynthesis, high-glycemic meals were given to athletes over a 24-hour period.
-One group received carbohydrate-rich meals immediately post-exercise, while another group delayed intake for 2 hours.
-The results indicated that delaying carbohydrate consumption slightly reduced glycogen resynthesis rates but did not completely impair recovery.
+In one study on glycogen resynthesis, athletes consumed high-glycemic meals over a 24-hour period.
+One group ate carbohydrate-rich meals immediately after exercise, while another group delayed intake for 2 hours.
+Delaying carbohydrate intake slightly reduced glycogen resynthesis rates but did not completely impair recovery.

 Athletes should aim to consume: